-Fire does not discriminate, however fire deaths and injuries do have a strong link with social deprivation and the health and wellbeing of individuals.
+Fire deaths and injuries have a strong link with social deprivation and the health and wellbeing of individuals.
 Fire has more of an impact on the elderly and vulnerable groups within our community.
 Reducing the risk to these represents a sizeable challenge, particularly when set against an ageing population.

-We need to continue to identify and engage with everyone, particularly those who are vulnerable to fire and other emergencies.
+We need to continue to identify and engage with those who are vulnerable to fire and other emergencies.
 Prevention and protection through education, encouragement and enforcement reduces the likelihood and impact of these emergencies.